-Below are my notes for visiting Christmas Island.
-These travel tips, such as the best time to visit Christmas Island are obtained from a variety of sources including some of the following: my first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
-Whenever I hear something that interests me about Christmas Island, I jot it down here.
-Hope this comes in handy.
+Visiting Christmas Island?
+You have found my personal notes and travel tips, such as the best time to visit Christmas Island and miscellaneous facts which I obtain from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
 Enjoy!

 Christmas Island is located far northwest of Perth, Australia…closer to Indonesia.
 It is home to a natural wonder.
 Read on…